zmarffy/debpacker/README.md

 #### The `maintainer-scripts`

 These are the `apt` control scripts that run under certain conditions.
 See [here](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html) for more info.

+### Packing

+Switch to the root director of the source code and run `debpack [app version]`.
+It's as simple as that.
+Run `debpack --help` for more options.

 ## Code changes that need to be made